jackyzha0/quartz/content/notes/think-writing.md

 ---

-17/11
+# 17/11

-So who runs the blockchain?
+So who runs/starts the blockchain?
 Initiated by central authority like the govt.
-Then compies who want to verify that they are an
+Then compies who want to verify that they are an organic producer ask to join the network so they can add the required documents (or pointers to the documents) to the chain.
+These documents are now viewable by governing authorities (perhaps internationally).
+If necessary, various parties involved in the supply chain can also